 The side part fade is perfect for students, office workers, and anyone who wants a professional yet stylish cut.

 The best fade hairstyles include the crop haircut and the skin fade.
 These styles are popular because they are gradual, soft, and modern.

 You can shave the sides of your head to make the medium fade haircut more aggressive.

 Crop Top Fade

 The crop top fade is a short style with lots of texture and personality.
-To style this haircut, you must apply a heat protector and styling cream to the hair before styling.
+To style this haircut, apply a heat protector and styling cream to the hair before styling.
 You can also use a blow dryer on low heat to create waves in the hair.

 French Crop Fade

 The French crop fade is a hairstyle with short, choppy layers on the top and sides of the head.
 This style is usually achieved by using a flat iron to quickly heat up the hair on the top and sides, causing it to curl and frizz.

 Once the hair is curled, it can be styled into any number of styles, such as a bun, braid, or ponytail.

 A pomp fade is a hairstyle that features a low fade.
 Low fades are achieved by cutting the hair at an angle below the ears.
 A pompadour fade is achieved by fading the hair behind the ear.